SerGreen/TheWitnessPuzzles/Puzzle Rules Guide/RulesGuide.md

 <img src="./lines_3.png" width="200" />&nbsp;
 <img src="./lines_4.png" width="200" />

-Lines can split panel into areas.
+Lines will split panel into areas.
 Each area is isolated from other areas.

 <img src="./lines_5.png" width="600" />